 Who needs Coachella when you’ve got stellar music festivals with world-class acts in Boston this summer?
 Whether you’re looking for a laidback summer vibe or a rowdy rager, Massachusetts has a great selection of festivals to check out this summer.
-We’ve compiled a lsit of the best ones – plus ticket prices and headlining acts.
-Party on!
+We’ve compiled a list of the best ones – plus ticket prices and headlining acts.
+Jam on!

 Boston’s biggest music festival, Boston Calling is a huge deal – with multiple stages, a Ferris wheel, and crowds upwards of 40,000 people in years past!
 While the festival used to be held twice a year in City Plaza, it has since expanded and now takes place at the Harvard Athletic Complex.